 - 1. Regular attendance and participation in class discussion (25% of grade). - 2.
-1/2-1-page response to the readings, to be posted on Courseworks2/Canvas (under "Discussion") by 11:30 Monday.
+1/2-1-page response to the readings, to be posted on Courseworks2/Canvas (under "Discussion") by noon Mondays before class.
 Students are entitled to three posting "vacations" but must let me know in advance (20% of grade). - 3.
-Moderation of discussion for one reading together with one other classmates (20% of grade). - 4.
+Moderation of discussion for one reading (20% of grade). - 4.
 A 15-page research paper (35% of final grade).
-Students will hand in a brief paper prospectus on October 26 and a bibliography for the paper on November 16.
+Students will hand in a brief paper prospectus on October 24 and a bibliography for the paper on November 14.
 Everyone must meet with me between mid-October and early November to discuss ideas for the paper.
-Final paper is due Friday, December 18.
+Final paper is due Friday, December 16.